Azure/sonic-security/README.md

 Welcome to the SONiC NAS Host-Adapter
 ======================================
 This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC NAS Project.
-The SONiC NAS project is the SAI Host-Adapter originally written by Dell contributed to the SONiC project.
+The SONiC NAS project is the SAI Host-Adapter originally written by Dell and contributed to the SONiC project.
 It is assumed that the user is familiar with Linux and has some basic development knowledge.

 Reading the documentation
 -------------------------